 The final subsystem is the human interface, which will display the current reading from our device.
 Our system will have an ATtiny85-20SU microcontroller that takes the digital signal from the ADC and should be able to calculate the current passing through.
 The microcontroller will be programmed to understand the readings of the ADC.
 For example, if the ADC outputs a value of 2048, the microcontroller will convert that to Amps in the following way.
 First, it is established that the reference voltage will be 2.5 volts.
-This means that a reading of 2048 from the microcontroller will evaluate to 2048/4096 \ 2.5 = 1.25 volts.
+This means that a reading of 2048 from the microcontroller will evaluate to 2048/4096 2.5 = 1.25 volts.
 Next, to convert voltage to Amperes, the microcontroller will divide the voltage by the sensitivity, which is 200 mV in this case.
-Therefore, we will have 1.25 Volts/0.2 V/A = 6.25 A. This reading should be accurate up to the hundredths decimal place, and be capable of displaying the information received from the microcontroller in real time.
+Therefore, we will have 1.25 Volts/0.2 V/A = 6.25 A. This value will be outputted to the seven segment display and will have a display value of 6.25 A. This reading should be accurate up to the hundredths decimal place, and be capable of displaying the information received from the microcontroller in real time.

-Requirements Verification - Supply voltage is 1.8-5.5 V A linear regulator will be used to provide the appropriate voltage A voltmeter will be used to test to make sure the battery is supplying the appropriate amount of voltage The black pin of the voltmeter will be touching ground, while the red pin will be touching the power supply/Vref to measure the voltage given to that pin LED displays provide the correct output - The microprocessor will feed test values into the LED and will observe whether those values are showing up or not. - Ability to compute appropriate values using simple mathematical operations Once the LED connection is tested , it will display the output reading of the current being read by the sensor.
+Requirements Verification - Supply voltage is 1.8-5.5 V A linear regulator will be used to provide the appropriate voltage A voltmeter will be used to test to make sure the battery is supplying the appropriate amount of voltage The black pin of the voltmeter will be touching ground, while the red pin will be touching the power supply/Vref to measure the voltage given to that pin - LED displays provide the correct output - The microprocessor will feed test values into the LED and will observe whether those values are showing up or not. - Ability to compute appropriate values using simple mathematical operations Once the LED connection is tested, it will display the output reading of the current being read by the sensor.
 Based on the value found at the ADC, the theoretical value of the current will be found and compared to the value being displayed.

-Figure 6: Requirements and Verification Table for the User Interface
+Figure 7: Requirements and Verification Table for the User Interface